wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

 !!! question
     Which stations are configured?

+## Connect MQTT explorer to your wis2box-broker

-Make sure you can connect to your broker (running via the **wis2box-broker** container) using MQTT Explorer with the following connection details:
+Go to MQTT explorer on your computer and prepare a new connection to connect to your broker (running via the **wis2box-broker** container).

+Use the following connection details:

 - **Protocol: mqtt://**
 - **Host: `<your-host>`**